 Overview: The Executive Board of the Science Fiction Research Association invites travel grant proposals to attend and present at the annual conference of the Science Fiction Research Association.
 Maximum awards of $500 may be given.
 (In the past the SFRA has considered distance traveled primarily in terms of domestic vs. international travel.
 Starting with travel awards for the 2019 conference, the geographic criterion will be based on estimated cost of travel, as one factor among many.)
 Applicants must be current SFRA members; all current SFRA members are eligible to apply.
 Grant checks will be presented to awardees during the conference funded by the grant.

 Please organize your proposal as follows:

-1. A cover page that gives the name of the applicant (please do not identify yourself or your institution in the rest of the proposal), mailing addresses, email addresses, phone numbers, distance from the conference; please mention if you are willing to accept partial funding.
+1. A cover page that gives the name of the applicant (please do not identify yourself or your institution in the rest of the proposal), mailing addresses, email addresses, phone numbers, distance from the conference; please note your willingness to accept partial funding.
 Submit your cover page as a separate document from the remainder of your proposal.

 2. The abstract for your paper (as submitted to the conference director).

 3. A grant proposal of no more than 300 words in which you explain:

 · the financial difficulty you face in attempting to attend the annual SFRA conference and

 · the professional growth you intend receive by attending the conference.

 4. A realistic, detailed budget for your conference attendance.
 Be sure to list alternative funding resources you have already applied for and/or received money from.

 Criteria for Selection: You may find the following criteria useful in preparing your proposal.
 The Executive Board will use these to conduct reviews of all proposals.